Zhuyuze/DOSPprojects-FSharp/README.md

 ## chord makes simulations of a chord ring with finger tables

 ## tweeterClient and tweeterServer have tweeter functions in F#

+## suave1 is a web app using suave to implement twitter, and should work with tweeterServer as server